Drain-Web/frontend-web-react/client/src/components/contexts/README.md

 # React Contexts

+**IMPORTANT: THIS PART IS BEING REFACTORED TO REDUCE THE NUMBER OF COMPONENTS**

 Each ```Context``` object in this folder has a ```...Data``` dictionary and a ```set...Data``` function.

 Context can be seen as "*global variables*" through the application.